hansb001/Monitor-a-process-with-Cumulocity-and-open-source/README.md

 MQTT is a lightweight and simple messaging protocol, therefore, you need a broker that receives and sends messages based on a certain topic.
 If you want to read more about MQTT, please go [here](https://mqtt.org).

-In this step, I used a Raspberry Pi for an MQTT Broker.
+In this step, a Raspberry Pi is used for an MQTT Broker.
 You can also host it locally on your laptop or use a test-broker as found on the web.
-I used Mosquito as this is the most used on Raspberry, but basically, you can use any broker.
+Mosquito is used as this is the most used on Raspberry, but basically, you can use any broker.

 To install, use the following command: ```sudo apt install mosquitto mosquitto-clients```.